 How to get the vaccine for your child

-The flu vaccine is being offered to the following children:
+The flu vaccine is recommended for the following children:

 Nursery / pre-school children (aged 2, 3 and 4 years old)

-To make it easier for parents to get their child vaccinated, this year, nursery / pre-school children aged two, three and four can get the flu vaccine either at their nursery or at their GP surgery.
+To make it easier for parents to get their child vaccinated, this year, nursery / pre-school children aged two, three and four were offered the flu vaccine either at their nursery or at their GP surgery during October and November.

 The nasal flu vaccine can't be given to children under two years.